"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 There is not a single language on our planet that does not have borrowings.
 The share of borrowed vocabulary can range from 10% to 80-90%.

-A significant part of borrowings in the Russian language are gallicisms.
+A significant part of borrowings in the Russian language are Gallicisms.

 An interesting feature is the following assimilation of Gallicisms:

-Let me engage you (engager) to dance.
+Let me engage you to dance.

-Courtesy (courtois) behavior must not be violated.
+Courtois behavior must not be violated.

-Asparagus
+Asparagus (asperge)

 Lobster with garnish (homard), (garnir)

-Grilled meat under bechamel (griller), (bèchamel)
+Grilled meat with béchamel (griller), (bèchamel)

-Interestingly, it is from the French language that the words characterizing elite: elite (élite), bohemia (bohème), beau monde (beaumonde).
+It is interesting that it is from the French language that the words characterizing elite: elite (élite), bohemia (bohème), beau monde (beaumonde).

-Rest in plein air
+Relax in the plein air

-In the evening they made a promenade (promenade)
+In the evening they made a promenade

 Have you decided to go to a rendezvous? (rendez-vous)

-At the resort we jouir
+At the resort we chewed (jouir)

-The expression "state within a state" arose in the era religious wars in France.
+The expression “State within a State” arose in the era religious wars in France.

-"Old Guard".
-This expression goes back to the name of the elite units of Napoleon's troops.
-The French Guard was in 1807 divided into "old" and "young"; The "old guard", which included the best soldiers and officers, hardened in battles, who played a large role in the Napoleonic wars, was surrounded by an aura of "invincibility".
+"The Old Guard" This expression goes back to the name of the selected units of Napoleon's troops.
+The French Guard was divided into “old” and “young” in 1807; The “old guard,” which included the best battle-hardened soldiers and officers who played a major role in the Napoleonic wars, was surrounded by an aura of “invincibility.”

-"Balzac Age".
-The expression arose after the release of Honore Balzac's novel The Thirty-Year-Old Woman.
+"Balzac's age."
+The expression arose after the publication of Honoré Balzac's novel A Woman of Thirty.

-A ram on five legs.
+Ram on five legs.
 Un mouton a cinq pattes.

 White crow.
-Corneille Blanche.
+Corneille blanche.

 To be made of gold.
-Etre cousu d "or.
+Etre cousu d"or.

 Get out of bed on the wrong side.
 Se lever du pied gauche.